 495. A wet towel may be handled on Shabbos, and one need not fear that one will come to squeeze water out of it.
 A wet towel must not be hung up to dry on Shabbos, but it may be hung in its usual place, even if it will, incidentally, dry there.

 496. A wet towel may not be placed near a heater nor on a radiator, on Shabbos.
-It is permissible to dry one's hands on a towel hanging on a line strung between two trees, but one must not take it off the line.
+It is permissible to dry one's hands on a towel that is hanging on a line strung between two trees, but one must not take the towel off the line.

 497. It is forbidden on Shabbos to hold wet hands in the heat of an oven or heater, even if the temperature does not reach Yad Soledes (113 F, or 45 C).
 It is likewise forbidden to dry one's hands in the steam of hot air emitted from an electric hand dryer, even if operates on a timer.
 One may hold one's hands in front of a heater on Shabbos after they have dried.